 This simple hike around the lake is relatively flat, takes just over 2 hours and is blessed with numerous photo opportunities.

-It begins at Buttermere which is a 30-minute drive from Keswick or 50 minutes on 77/77A bus.
+It begins at Buttermere, which is a 30-minute drive from Keswick or 50 minutes on the 77/77a bus (Easter holidays to October half-term).

 For a greater challenge, extend the hike and head up Haystacks and Fleetwith Pike.